Francis Earl Johnston: Early life

 Johnston was born at Wellington in New Zealand on 1 October 1871, the eldest son of merchant Charles Johnston, who later became the Speaker of the Legislative Council.
 Sent to England for his education, he attended Stonyhurst College in Lancashire and the Royal Military College at Sandhurst, where he was awarded the Sword of Honour as the best of his intake.

-Military career
+Early military career

 After his graduation from Sandhurst, Johnston was commissioned a second lieutenant in the Prince of Wales's North Staffordshire Regiment on 5 December 1891, and promoted to lieutenant on 30 November 1895.
 He saw service in the Sudan with the Dongola Expedition in 1896.
 Promoted to captain on 13 May 1900, he served from 1900 to 1902 in the Transvaal during the Second Boer War, for which he was mentioned in despatches for good service during the Battle of Boschbult on 31 March 1902.

 In 1914, prior to the outbreak of the First World War, Johnston, now a major, having been promoted to that rank in February 1911, was in New Zealand on leave from his regiment, which was then serving in India.
 He had been seconded to the New Zealand Military Forces as a temporary lieutenant colonel, and was appointed commander of the Wellington Military District.